 While the steps have morphed over the years, these days it goes a little something like this: makeup removal, cleanser, exfoliator, toner, essence, serums, sheet mask, eye cream, moisturizer, and finally, sunscreen.

 Indulge in Steamy Baths

 "Another important step to beautiful skin in Japan is how you bathe.
 Japanese women make steamy baths part of their ritual.
 They believe this calming step before bed leads to more beautiful skin," says Jan.
 Long, steaming hot baths enriched with oils, essences, or tea are commonplace in Japan— and just may be the key to smooth, glowing skin, so it seems.

 Tan skin isn't a priority in Japan like it is for women in the State.
 In fact, most Japanese women prefer not to tan, and follow strict sun protection regimens.

 "Of course, sunscreen and hats are extremely important to Japanese women, so protecting your skin from sunspots, wrinkles, and other signs of aging is key.
 Women in Japan apply sunscreen daily, no matter what the weather is," explains Jan.

 You know how easy it is to just hit the pillow with a full face of makeup?
 You won't find that kind of negligence in Japan.
 Says Jan, "Japanese women believe cleansing is the most important skincare step, and it's one that American women sometimes skip after a late night."
 Guilty!

-Keep scrolling to shop some of our favorite Japanese skincare products!
+Check out some of our favorite Japanese skincare products.